klar-web-services/klonk/README.md

 #### Why Railroad?

-The name "Railroad" comes from Railway Oriented Programming - a functional approach where success travels the "happy path" and errors get shunted to the "error track".
-Combined with TypeScript's type narrowing, you get:
+The name "Railroad" comes from Railway Oriented Programming, where success travels the "happy path" and errors get shunted to the "error track".
+Combined with TypeScript's type narrowing, you get explicit error handling without exceptions.
+If you like Rust's `Result`, you'll feel at home.

-- **No uncaught exceptions** - errors are values, not thrown
-- **Explicit error handling** - the type system forces you to handle failures
-- **Familiar patterns** - if you love Rust's `Result`, you'll feel right at home

 ### Playlist

 A `Playlist` is a sequence of `Tasks` executed in order.
-The magic of a `Playlist` is that each task has access to the outputs of all previous tasks, in a fully type-safe way.
+Each task has access to the outputs of all previous tasks, in a fully type-safe way.
 You build a `Playlist` by chaining `.addTask().input()` calls:

 ```typescript
 import { isOk } from "@fkws/klonk";